Nearly self-similar blowup of generalized axisymmetric Navier-Stokes equations: Blowup of the generalized Navier-Stokes equations with solution dependent viscosity

 In Figure \ref{fig:ratio-Z-R-decay}(a), we plot the ratio between $Z(\tau)$ and $R(\tau)$.
 We observe that the ratio $Z(\tau)/R(\tau)$ converges to a constant value of $0.914$.
-This shows that we have an one-scale blowup.
+This shows that we have a one-scale blowup.
 In Figure \ref{fig:ratio-Z-R-decay}(b), we plot the space dimension $n(\tau) = 1+2R(\tau)/Z(\tau)$ as a function of $\tau$.
-We observe that the space dimension is relatively flat and seems to settle down to a constant value $n=3.188$ by $\tau =185$.
+We observe that the space dimension is relatively flat and seems to converge to a constant value $n=3.188$ by $\tau =185$.
+This provides further evidence that the dynamically rescaled solution seems to converge to an approximate steady state as $\tau \rightarrow \infty$.